mattscilipoti/gyst/README.md

 Contribute
 -----------
 Contributions and discussions are welcome.
-Add ideas and bugs to our [issues on github](https://github.com/mattscilipoti/gyst/issues).
+Feel free to add sugggestions and bugs to our [issues on github](https://github.com/mattscilipoti/gyst/issues).
 Fork, use a feature branch, create a pull request from the feature branch.
 `bundle install`.
 Run all tests with `rakee`

 *NOTE*: when adding a new shell script

  * add to git index
  * `rake build`
  * gem install pkg/gyst-0.0.?.gem --no-wrappers